 2022 is going to be a great year for our French member Grenoble.
-They will be European Green Capital, a big recognition who arrived after years of stable commitment and actions towards the ecological transition.
+They will be the European Green Capital, a big recognition that arrived after years of stable commitment and actions towards the ecological transition.
 Many of these actions might be familiar to you already, as lately we showcased them in Energy Cities’ blog and publications, hoping to inspire fellow cities to follow a similar path.

 What does Grenoble have in the pipeline for 2022?

 For the city, 2022 will be the year to “amplify the transition”.
 The Green Capital base camp is hosted at the Bastille, one of the symbols of Grenoble, a 19th century military fort overlooking the city and providing a breath-taking view on the Alps.
 It is a place where history, nature and culture are valued by locals and tourists, home to several museums but also an important site for biodiversity preservation.